Conquering Long COVID: Gut Health's Role in Recovery

 Because our immune system is so connected with our gut, it may be helpful to know which beneficial species of bacteria are depleted in your gut, and which potentially unfriendly bacteria are in overabundance.
 Tiny Health is here to give you a comprehensive look into your gut microbiome.
 Our gut tests even flag bacterial species associated with multiple health conditions, including long COVID in our adult gut tests.
 And we provide you with personalized recommendations—from probiotics, foods, and lifestyle tips—and 1-on-1 coaching programs to help you recover after illness or improve your gut health proactively.

-As scientists continue to learn more about the connection between the gut and chronic conditions like long COVID, let's not forget to give our gut the TLC it deserves—it might just be the key to bouncing back stronger and healthier.
+As scientists continue to learn more about the connection between chronic conditions like long COVID and gut health, let's not forget to give our gut the TLC it deserves—it might just be the key to bouncing back stronger and healthier.

 References